Description And Comments

 - This attraction participates in Universal Express.

-Opens 1 to 3 hours after the rest of the park, sometimes as late as 11 am.
+Catch Poseidon after getting your fill of the rides.
+The attraction opens 1 or more hours after the rest of the park (usually at 10 a.m.) and closes 30 minutes or more before park closing.
 Check the daily entertainment schedule for the hours that the show is operating.

 While most of the action takes place on movie screens, Poseidon's Fury can frighten many small children.
 The entire theater is thrown into total darkness many times during the show, and many of the special effects involve fire, loud noises and flashing lights.

-This chart shows you roughly how long you'll wait for Poseidon's Fury when you visit on a day with a given Islands of Adventure Crowd Level.
+This chart shows you roughly how long you'll wait for Poseidon's Fury when you visit on a day with a given Universal's Islands of Adventure Crowd Level.
 The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Poseidon's Fury Wait Times.

 - This attraction may be frightening for children.